 Organising birthday parties can be stressful enough before even thinking about how you’re going to keep 15 + little munchkins entertained for an hour or so.
 This is where our amazing entertainers come in.
 Our professional entertainers make the party easy and stress-free for you and so entertaining for the kids.
 You’ll find you’ve got so much more time to actually enjoy the party yourself.
 A great entertainer is money well spent, your kids will love it and so will the other parents!

 Birthday parties are super exciting, but can also be overwhelming for your child.
 Having a little chat before the party is a great time to discuss acceptable behaviour, such as what parts of the house are off limits (e.g. Bedrooms), how to behave around their guests, and good manners.
 This will help the party entertainers as well.

 Keep in mind that older children can handle larger groups of people better than younger children.

 ON THE DAY – BE PREPARED!

-Avoid confusion and tie a bunch of balloons or put party decorations at the entrance of your venue, house or somewhere near your venue to make sure its easy for everyone to find the party!
+Avoid confusion and tie a bunch of balloons or put party decorations at the entrance of your venue, house or somewhere near your venue to make sure it is easy for everyone to find the party!

-If you have lolly bags, let your child to hand them out to their guests as they leave as this is a great opportunity for them to thank everyone for coming.
+If you have lolly bags, let your child hand them out to their guests as they leave, as this is a great opportunity for them to thank everyone for coming.

 AFTER THE BIG EVENT!

 We would highly recommend opening the presents after the entertainment and most of the guests have left.
-This avoids distraction from the entertainment and party as well as minimising the chance of things getting lost of broken especially if you’re at a venue other than your home.
+This avoids distraction from the entertainment and party, as well as minimising the chance of things getting lost or broken, especially if you’re at a venue other than your home.